Julien, Twins pound Giants 7-1 in series finale

 Julien went 1 for 3 as a slew of injuries forced manager Rocco Baldelli to juggle his lineup more than normal.
 The latest change saw Julien bat leadoff for the first time since April 16.

-"Not our best defensive game," Giants manager Gabe Kapler said.
-"A good reminder that we have been playing good defense for the majority of the season, but that obviously wasn't good enough."

-Julien gave the Twins a 1-0 lead on DeSclafani's second pitch — the first leadoff home run of his career and his first homer at Target Field.
+Julien gave the Twins a 1-0 lead on DeSclafani's second pitch — the first leadoff home run of his career.
 He added a second-inning sacrifice fly that made it 3-1.

 A hit batter, pair of fielding gaffes and aggressive Twins base running helped Minnesota open up a 5-1 advantage in the third inning.